danpetersen-ghub/Hugo_Blog/content/posts/js.find-method.md

 ![](/uploads/arrayprototype.png)

 Next, we pass in a function (arrow function to make things read a little nicer).

-Then we restructure the object to get the ID.
+Then we destructure the object to get the ID.
 More info here:

 [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment")

 Then we run a check on the ID values '=== 3' if true then return the object.